leon4rd/test/README.md

-## How does a dyslexic poet write?
-Inverse.
+## Why did the cookie cry?
+## Because his mother was a wafer so long